jodisfields/emscrape/README.md

 ## Getting Started

-There are a number of ways you can install Python on your machine, the below is my personal preference so feel free to install Python on your machine in any manner you prefer.
-Open a terminal and type in the following commands to install Python on your machine.
+There are a number of ways you can install Python on your machine, the below is my personal preference but feel free to install Python on your machine in any manner you prefer.

-> Note: You may need to close and reopen your terminal after installing miniconda to ensure that the conda command is available.

 ### Windows

+Use the keyboard shortcut `WIN` + `X` followed by `I` to open powershell and run the following commands.

+> Note: You may need to close and reopen your terminal after installing miniconda.

 ```sh
 cd ~/Downloads/